Text Classification module

 The Amazon Comprehend solution returns a confidence score for each key phrase tag.
 Tags with a confidence score lower than the value of the minConfidence property are dropped.

 Setting the value higher usually results in fewer key phrase tags being returned for your content.
-A higher confidence score means that the tag more correctly describes the text.
+A higher confidence score means that the tag describes the text better.

 Configuring text aggregators

-The pages-content-tags-integration module brings the content-tags functionality to the Pages app and handles aggregating text from the website workspace out-of-the-box.
+The pages-content-tags-integration module brings the content-tags functionality to the Pages app and handles aggregating text from the website workspace.

 The pages-content-tags-integration-compatibility module handles aggregating text for both the legacy Magnolia 5 UI Pages app and the new 6 UI Pages app.